 Thinking up creative ideas is one thing, but it is the iterative process that is so important.
 Students are constantly challenged on the solutions they bring to the table.
 As Gareth Winders, an account manager with ESB’s Customer Solutions was reminded: “don’t fall in love with your first idea.”
 Fellow student, Eadaoin Smith, remembers how her group was encouraged to “look sideways,” and challenge their own assumptions as they worked through the challenges that were put before them.
 Winders’s group was tasked with a project called, “Peace of Mind:” finding ways for the elderly to stay in their homes for longer in ways that honoured their independence while at the same time ensuring the peace of mind of their families.
 Smith was asked to explore new renewables as a way to bring on global multi-nationals as ESB clients so that they could ensure them that their entire energy supply would be green and renewable.

-Entrepreneurial Specialist Kathleen Lonergan Erickson co-facilitates the Innovation Academy.
-“When students have that creative confidence on idea generation, they see the iterative process as a step towards building something better.
+Entrepreneurial Specialist Kathleen Lonergan Erickson who co-facilitated the Innovation Academy, “When students have that creative confidence on idea generation, they see the iterative process as a step towards building something better.
 They are not afraid to fail.
 This is an important shift in mindset,” she says.
 “It’s a prototype, it’s not a failure.”

 The Role of the Project Sponsor